Snapchat’s new Snappables let you play augmented reality games with friends

 Snappables will begin rolling out to users of the Snapchat platform this week on iOS and Android.

-Snappables are similar to Snapchat’s popular Lenses, which souped up selfies with rainbow vomit or puppy dog ears.
+Snappables are similar to Snapchat’s popular Lenses, which spruce up selfies with rainbow vomit or puppy dog ears.
 Earlier this month, a Snap spokesperson told VentureBeat that more than 70 million of its users “play with Lenses in the Snapchat camera every day.”

 Like Lenses, a user can access Snappables by clicking on the background of a photo or video he or she is about to take.
 Snappables will live to the left of the camera, not the right as traditional lenses do.